aartaka/guile-lmdb/README.md

 ## Installation

-Ensure that you have the modules/ directory in your `GUILE_LOAD_PATH` and run Guile.
+Ensure that you have the modules/ directory in your `GUILE_LOAD_PATH`/`%load-path` and load it.
+That's it.

 Environment management is easier with Guix, that's why there's guix.scm.
 You can also install this repo as a Guix channel: